alphawulfboy-95/awoo/README.md

 # Awoo!!! >.<
-A silly discord bot writting using Discord.js!
+A silly discord bot written using Discord.js!